Fj00/CEL/README.md

 The starter list chosen was 2of12, which contains a list of common words and their inflections, created by finding words that were in at least 2 out of 12 dictionaries that were selected.
 More information on 2of12 here: http://wordlist.aspell.net/12dicts-readme/#2of12inf

-The uncountable nouns (%) in 2of12 were removed almost completely, and it was filtered by the CSW word list.
+The uncountable nouns (%) in 2of12 were removed almost completely, and it was filtered by a competitive word list.
 This resulted in a total of 80775 words.
-There were less than 100 words in 2of12 that were not in CSW.
+There were less than 100 words in 2of12 that were not in the competitive word list.
 The list was a good start, but due to the methodology and lack of oversight, many words remained that were either obscure or unused.
 Thus the great purge began.

 The list was audited, and initially only the 4-9 letter words and their inflections were considered.
 I was going to handle the 2-3 letter words at a later point.
 I started going through the list the first time, but it was apparent that my strataji was evolving over time, even early on.
 I decided to finish one pass and then make another pass to try to correct the inconsistencies.
 The second pass, I ended up deciding to clean up the 10-15 letter words as well, since many of them would look odd to keep in the list.

-Definitions were checked on https://www.dictionary.com/, https://www.collinsdictionary.com/, Google dictionary, and the CSW dictionary.
+Definitions were checked on https://www.dictionary.com/, https://www.collinsdictionary.com/, and Google dictionary.

 When necessary, Google search was helpful for figuring out words.
 Results with less than 1M hits were typically removed.

 After the second pass, it was determined that the process was too subjective and there needed to be more objectivity when deciding on words.
 I had access to a data set containing the cleaned full text of 8.4M internet articles (34 GB of text).
-That data set was processed for word frequency and then filtered by CSW.
+That data set was processed for word frequency and then filtered by the same list.

 A 0-10 score for each word was computed using this formula: `(10/log(1 + freq(THE)))*log(1 + freq(word))`